microcosm-cc/bluemonday/README.md

 `make clean` will remove the library from the `${GOPATH}/pkg` directory tree

-`make test` will run the tests with coverage
+`make test` will run the tests with a coverage report

+`make cover` will run the tests and open a browser window with the coverage report

 `make lint` will run golint (install via `go get github.com/golang/lint/golint`)